AKSW/bike/README.md

 # [Challenge](https://aksw.github.io/bike/#challenge)

 We invite researchers to participate by re-using or designing new innovative Biochemical Extraction methods.
 The participants will have the opportunity to present, discuss and display their knowlege extraction approach at the BiKE workshop.
-The Challenge consists in extract relevant information from a set of biochemical research articles constructing a knowlege graph through a given ontology.
+The Challenge consists in extracting relevant information from a set of biochemical research articles constructing a knowlege graph through a given ontology.

 ## Training Data set